August 25, 2024 will mark the 47th year of the Catalina Classic Paddleboard Race.

 The event is organized and conducted by the Catalina Classic Paddleboard Association, Inc., a volunteer 501c4 non-profit organization.
 The Association promotes a traditional and original paddleboard race from Catalina Island to the pier of Manhattan Beach, California.
-Established in 1955, the Catalina Classic is the oldest and most celebrated endurance paddleboard race in the world.
-This historic 32-mile marathon, which starts at Catalina’s Isthmus cove and ends at the Manhattan Beach Pier; attracts paddlers from all over the world and is known as the “Grand-Daddy of all paddleboard races.”
+Established in 1955 as the International Paddleboard Race, the Catalina Classic is the oldest and most celebrated endurance paddleboard race in the world.
+This historic 32-mile marathon starts at Catalina’s Isthmus cove and ends at the Manhattan Beach Pier.
+The race attracts paddlers from all over the world and is known as the “Grand-Daddy of all paddleboard races.”
 This is a race by paddlers for paddlers.

 The Catalina Classic Paddleboard Association makes donations to local non-profit organizations that work with youth groups, education and water safety.
 Past recipients include the L.A.
 County Jr. Lifeguard Scholarship Fund, The Manhattan Beach Round House Aquarium, Jimmy Miller Memorial Foundation, Cabrillo Marine Aquarium, ECF Kayne Eras Center, and 1% for the planet.